Most of us will know them as The Reds or simply Forest, maybe a few of us will call them The Tricky Trees.

 They wrote to Forest asking for help setting up the new club and were sent a set of kit and a ball.
 Red has remained their choice of colour ever since.

 Other clubs that have gone on to wear Garibaldi red as a result of Nottingham Forest’s original adoption of the colour include Ajax, Sparta Prague, Sporting Braga and the Argentinian club Independiente.

-So What Became of Guiseppe Garibaldi?
+So What Became of Giuseppe Garibaldi?

 We all know what became of Nottingham Forest, they have gone on to have an illustrious history and remain unique in the fact they have won more European Cups than league titles.

-But what happened to Guiseppe Garibaldi?
+But what happened to Giuseppe Garibaldi?